18F/18f.gsa.gov/_posts/2016-06-16-emanuel-feld-talks-about-his-vizualization-of-government-github-organizations.md

 piece](https://18f.gsa.gov/2016/04/06/take-our-code-18f-projects-you-can-reuse/)
 on 34 reusable projects from 18F.)

-We reached out to Emanuel to learn more about why he analyzed government GitHub repos and what we learned.
+We reached out to Emanuel to learn more about why he analyzed government GitHub repos and what he learned.

 **Melody Kramer: You recently created a visualization showing how government repos on GitHub are connected and interrelated.
 Can you talk a little bit about what inspired you to undertake this project?**